AndraeLadores/Analysis-of-Apple-mobility-data-during-COVID-19/README.md

 ### Change Log

+* 2021-02-26: Added for loops to both state subset script and tally script so the code can process multiple states.
+* 2021-02-26: Separated dplyr script into a function that the main script calls to
 * 2021-02-25: Created second script to use dplyr to tally up count of the cities and counties in a selected state that have different tranportation type data
 * 2021-02-24: Added gitkeep to all major directories and created & linked project repo to Github
 * 2021-02-22: Initialized a git repository for this project